 The implementation of the Association Agenda will be subject to annual reporting, monitoring and assessment.
 Progress made will be reviewed including in the context of the institutional structures set forth by the Association Agreement.
 Civil society will also be encouraged to focus their monitoring activities on the Association Agenda.

 The European Union will support Georgia in implementing the objectives and priorities set out in the Association Agenda.
 It will do so through using all available sources of EU support, as well as expertise and advice, best practices and know-how, the sharing of information, support to capacity-building, institutional strengthening and developing new assistance instruments.
-It emphasizes the relevance of conditionalit related to the progress on reform It will also encourage and seek coordination of support from other partners of Georgia.
+It emphasizes the relevance of jointly agreed conditionalities related to the progress on reform according to established practice.
+It will also encourage and seek coordination of support from other partners of Georgia.
 The relevant EU financial instruments will also be available to help in the implementation of the Association Agenda.
 Notwithstanding this, the latter is not in itself a financial programming document and does not substitute for the programming or formulation exercises undertaken by the Parties.

 EU support will be provided in the context of the overall priorities for assistance in favour of Georgia, as outlined in the ENI Single Support Framework (SSF) and in the multi-country programming under the European Neighbourhood Instrument (ENI) as part of the overall funding available for Georgia and in full respect of the relevant implementation rules and procedures of EU external assistance, aiming at the same time to take into account the priorities under the Association Agenda.